2023 Best Value Engineering Master's Degree Schools in the Middle Atlantic Region

 Out-of-state tuition fees for graduate students at GWU are $32,904 per year.

 University of Maryland - College Park came in at #8 in this year’s edition of the Best Value Engineering Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the large suburb of College Park, UMCP is a public college with a very large student population.
+Located in the large suburb of College Park, UMCP is a public school with a very large student population.

 Full Engineering at University of Maryland - College Park Report